TheCandidStartup/TheCandidStartup.github.io/_drafts/jekyll-pagination-tagging.md

 ```
 {% endraw %}

 The only point of interest is that I use the tags to lookup the corresponding topic page.
-The title of the topic page is used to render the control rather than the "internal" tag name.
+The title of the topic page is used to render the button rather than the "internal" tag name.
 If there's no corresponding topic, the tag is ignored.

 # Topic Badges